 We hope both current and former members (whether they attend regularly or have fallen out of touch) shall use this event to visit Cambridge Railway Station and mark this special anniversary with the club.
-The event shall be held during Week 0, further details – including the date – shall be confirmed during the summer.
+The event shall be held during Academic Year 2021, further details – including the date – shall be confirmed during Michaelmas.

 Fancy a ‘mini’ plate to celebrate this occasion and honour bestowed on the CURC?
 We are offering a third sized plate with wooden plinth (price on enquiry).
 Numbers are strictly limited.
 If interested, please contact us by 30th June.